KDE/documentation-docs-kdenlive-org/effects_and_filters/video_effects/grain_and_noise/scratchlines.rst

    * - Parameter
      - Value
      - Description
-   * - Width of lines
+   * - Width of line
      - Integer
      - Sets the width of the scratch lines
    * - Max number of lines